ylabonte/ioBroker.procon-ip/README.md

   request.

 ### Release v1.0.1
-* Fix Object State updates
+* Fix Object State updates.
   For some reason the two js objects used to compare the before and after values of the GetState.csv calls became the same object (before was referencing the new values).
 That caused the adapter to never update the object states.